- Apply Now

 The B.A.
-Public Administration program provides education and a bachelor's degree in public administration that equips students with knowledge and skills essential for careers in government and non-profit organizations or further studies.
+Public Administration program provides education and a bachelor's degree in public administration that equips students with administrative knowledge and skills essential for careers in government and non-profit organizations or further studies.

 Ethics Goal: Student will demonstrate an understanding of the importance of ethics and its application in the decision-making process.